DoPlan-dev/CLI-new/docs/GITHUB_SECRETS.md

 2. The `publish-npm.yml` workflow publishes to npm
 3. Both workflows use `NPM_TOKEN` from secrets

+**Note:** The `publish-npm.yml` workflow explicitly creates `~/.npmrc` with your token to ensure authentication works reliably.
+The `setup-node` action's automatic authentication is complemented by explicit configuration.

 ### Manual Testing

 You can test the setup by: